flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 ```
 ## References

-[1] Dempster, A., Petitjean, F. and Webb, G.I., 2020.
-ROCKET: exceptionally fast and accurate time series classification using random convolutional kernels.
-Data Mining and Knowledge Discovery, 34(5), pp.1454-1495.

-[2] Dempster, A., Schmidt, D.F. and Webb, G.I., 2021, August.
+[1] Dempster, A., Schmidt, D.F. and Webb, G.I., 2021, August.
 Minirocket: A very fast (almost) deterministic transform for time series classification.
 In Proceedings of the 27th ACM SIGKDD conference on knowledge discovery & data mining (pp. 248-257).